 Although less than 25 years old, their network of physicians, hospitals and other related facilities is fairly large.
 With more than 22,000 available options, in most areas of the state, you won’t have to drive far to get treatment.
 Also, direct contact with a claims administrator is available by viewing the back of the ID card that is issued.
 The dark areas of the image above show the network coverage area.
 Central and Eastern Ohio are obviously not areas where policies can be purchased.

-To search for a provider in your area, click on this link, provide some additional information regarding the type of treatment you need, and search by name or area.
-We can also verify a specific physician is "in network," by providing us the name and address of who you are trying to find.
+To search for a provider in your area, previously you could find additional information regarding the type of treatment you need, and search by name or area.
+We can also verify a specific physician is “in network,” by providing us the name and address of who you are trying to find.

 NOTE: The focus of the company is obviously the western portion of the state.
 We have noticed that in Warren, Montgomery, and many other counties in the Dayton area, HealthSpan is often (along with Aetna and sometimes UnitedHealthcare and Ambetter) the most competitively-priced carrier and offers several very attractive plans.